monome/docs/norns/shield.md

 ON:

-- Attach a high quality Raspberry Pi power supply that provides at least 2A at 5V to the micro USB port on the Pi.
+- attach a high quality Raspberry Pi power supply that provides at least 2A at 5V to the micro USB port on the Pi
-- The red light on the Pi will be steady, while the not-red light will flash.
+- the red light on the Pi will be steady, while the not-red light will flash
-- In a few seconds, you’ll see a sparkle animation on the screen (some call it dust).
+- in a few seconds, you’ll see a sparkle animation on the screen

 OFF:

-- Press **K1** and navigate to HOME.
+- press **K1** and navigate to HOME
-- Use **E2** to select SLEEP.
+- use **E2** to select SLEEP
-- Press **K3**.
-You’ll be asked to confirm.
+- press **K3** -- you’ll be asked to confirm
-- Press **K3** again to go to SLEEP.
+- press **K3** again to go to SLEEP
-- *Wait* until you see the not-red light on the side of the Pi stop blinking and go out completely.
+- *wait* until you see the not-red light on the side of the Pi stop blinking and go out completely
-- *Only after the not-red light on the side of the Pi is no longer visible*, you can safely remove the power connector from the Pi.
+- **only after the not-red light on the side of the Pi is no longer visible:** remove the power connector from the Pi

 ## explore + expand

-once norns shield is on, [play](../play) will orient you to the norns system as well as how to control `awake`, the startup script that should be playing on first boot.
+Once norns shield is on, [play](../play) will orient you to the norns system as well as how to control `awake`, the startup script that should be playing on first boot.

-you should also [connect to WIFI](https://monome.org/docs/norns/wifi-files/) to run a software update, in case the shield image is behind the latest release. to learn more about software updates, visit [the latest norns update thread on lines](https://l.llllllll.co/norns).
+You should also [connect to WiFi](https://monome.org/docs/norns/wifi-files/) to run a software update, in case the shield image is behind the latest release.
+To learn more about software updates, visit [the latest norns update thread on lines](https://l.llllllll.co/norns).

-once you're settled in, you might notice that shield doesn't seem to see the entire capacity of your microSD card. this is normal, since shield can't anticipate how much space it's allowed to allocate for itself. to expand the filesystem:
+Once you're settled in, you might notice that shield doesn't seem to see the entire capacity of your microSD card.
+This is normal, since shield can't anticipate how much space it's allowed to allocate for itself.
+To expand the filesystem:

-- open a terminal on a computer connected to the same network as your shield
+- open the terminal program on a computer connected to the same network as your shield
+  - Windows: use PowerShell
+  - Mac: use Terminal
+  - Linux: use your favorite
-- execute: `ssh we@norns.local`
+- type: `ssh we@norns.local` and press Enter
-- password: `sleep`
+- this will prompt you for a password, which is: `sleep`
+- type: `df -h` and press Enter
+  - the information returned to you next to `/dev/root` will show the current allocated Size of the card
+  - if you see `3.6G` and your microSD card is actually larger than 4 GB, please follow the rest of the steps in this section! otherwise, if the allocated Size is close to your card's capacity, then there's no need to continue.
-- execute: `sudo raspi-config`
+- type: `sudo raspi-config` and press Enter
+- navigate to `Advanced Options` and press Enter
+- select `Expand Filesystem` and press Enter
-- navigate to `Advanced` and hit RETURN
+- dismiss the alert by pressing Enter, navigate to Finish (press keyboard right arrow twice) and press Enter
-- select `expand filesystem` and hit RETURN
+- when asked to reboot, select Yes and press Enter
-- lots of activity will happen. when it's done, power down and reboot. if you get any errors, reboot again.
-- if you SSH back into norns and execute `df -h`, you'll see the newly expanded capacity.
+- norns will begin powering down, which will take a few minutes after this procedure, and will reboot
+  - if you encounter any errors after this reboot, simply power your device down and start fresh

+Once your norns has rebooted, press K2 on the SELECT / SYSTEM / SLEEP screen to toggle on some system statistics -- the number next to `disk` will show how many megabytes are still available on your microSD card.
+1000 megabytes = 1 gigabyte, so a 32 gigabyte microSD card should have approximately `disk 27570M` available storage.

 ## credits